cesar-rgon/desktop-app-installer/README.md

-│   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
+│   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   ├── raspbian/*.sh       Subscripts only used on a Raspbian system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── menu                    It contains functions used by main script menu (Terminal / Desktop)